awsdocs/aws-global-accelerator-dev-guide/doc_source/about-endpoints.md

 # Endpoints in AWS Global Accelerator<a name="about-endpoints"></a>

-Endpoints in AWS Global Accelerator can be Network Load Balancers, Application Load Balancers, EC2 instances, or Elastic IP addresses\.
+Endpoints in AWS Global Accelerator can be Network Load Balancers, Application Load Balancers, Amazon EC2 instances, or Elastic IP addresses\.
 A static IP address serves as a single point of contact for clients, and Global Accelerator then distributes incoming traffic across healthy endpoints\.
 Global Accelerator directs traffic to endpoints by using the port \(or port range\) that you specify for the listener that the endpoint group for the endpoint belongs to\.

 Each endpoint group can have multiple endpoints\.
 You can add each endpoint to multiple endpoint groups, but the endpoint groups must be associated with different listeners\.